Skip to main content

 Rokugatsudo festival in Kagoshima.

-Rokugatsudo is one of many celebrations held by cities across Japan each summer.
-It is a jovial festival filled with a wide variety of events that are mostly located within a short distance from Terukuni jinja, the main shrine.
+Rokugatsudo is one of the many celebrations held by cities across Japan each summer.
+It is a jovial festival filled with a wide variety of events, mostly located within a short distance from Terukuni Jinja, the main shrine.
 People enjoy traditional dance performances, theatrical plays, singing contests, children’s games, and more.
-Such attractions bring crowds and make the city ecstatic and joyful.
+These attractions bring crowds and make the city ecstatic and joyful.

 Rokugatsudo could also easily be called a traditional food festival.
 I was surprised by the number of food stalls on both sides of the street leading from the torii to the Terukuni shrine.
 People were selling local specialties such as sweet dango, kakigori (ice powder with syrup), okonomiyaki, apple candy, pickled cucumbers, and takoyaki.